google/zetasql/docs/json_functions.md

     following values:

     +   `exact` (default): Only accept numbers that can be stored without loss of precision.
-If a number that cannot be stored without loss of precision is encountered, the function throws an error.
+If a number that can't be stored without loss of precision is encountered, the function throws an error.
-    +   `round`: If a number that cannot be stored without loss of precision is encountered, attempt to round it to a number that can be stored without loss of precision.
-If the number cannot be rounded, the function throws an error.
+    +   `round`: If a number that can't be stored without loss of precision is encountered, attempt to round it to a number that can be stored without loss of precision.
+If the number can't be rounded, the function throws an error.

     If a number appears in a JSON object or array, the `wide_number_mode`